joshuaFordyce/Josh-Blog/src/content/blog/SentinelPhase2.md

 The recommended fix (and Pythonic best practice) is to use a virtual environment (venv).
 This creates an isolated Python installation within our container, ensuring our project's dependencies don't interfere with the system's Python.
 Our Dockerfile was updated to:
 Dockerfile
-# Create a virtual environment
+- Create a virtual environment
-RUN python3 -m venv /opt/venv
+-        RUN python3 -m venv /opt/venv
-# Install packages into the venv
+- install packages into the venv
-RUN /opt/venv/bin/pip install cassandra-driver
+-        RUN /opt/venv/bin/pip install cassandra-driver
-# Make the venv's Python accessible by default
+- Make the venv's Python accessible by default
-ENV PATH="/opt/venv/bin:$PATH"
+-        ENV PATH="/opt/venv/bin:$PATH"

 Challenge 2: